siraben/website/_drafts/organizing-theories.md

 - structures and telescopes
 - packed classes and canonical structures

-For convenience I will start with the most recommended elegant and boilerplate-free patterns to the ugliest ones.
+For convenience as a reference I will start with the most recommended elegant and boilerplate-free patterns to the ugliest and broken ones.

 The running example will be a simple algebraic hierarchy: semigroup, monoid, commutative monoid, group, Abelian group.
 That should be